AdminAkai/GardenUI/README.md

 Hacker Scramble hook for text, the underlying driver for `<ScrambleText />`.

-- Takes text as argument and returns a text that changes.
+- Takes a string as argument and returns a text that changes.
 - **Important**: Causes the component to **_re-render until the scramble is completed_**.
+- Ideally only use in isolated text components or use `<ScrambleText />` instead